flexmonster/pivot-vue/vue2/ES6/README.md

 ## Usage

-For details on usage, see [Flexmonster integration with Vue 2](https://www.flexmonster.com/doc/integration-with-vue-2/?r=gh_vue2).
+For details on usage, see the [Integration with Vue 2](https://www.flexmonster.com/doc/integration-with-vue-2/?r=gh_vue2) guide.